PcapPlusPlus/pcapplusplus.github.io/docs/install/build-source/linux.md

 ## Prerequisites

-In order to compile PcapPlusPlus on Linux you need the following components:
+In order to compile PcapPlusPlus on Linux please make sure you have the following components installed:

-1. __libpcap developers pack__ - contains the libpcap library PcapPlusPlus is linking with and relevant header files.
-You can download it from <http://www.tcpdump.org/#latest-release> or through the standard Linux package managers such as apt-get/yum:
+1. __libpcap developers pack__ - contains the libpcap library PcapPlusPlus is linking with and relevant the header files.
+You can download it from <http://www.tcpdump.org/#latest-release> or through the standard Linux package managers such as `apt-get` or `yum`:

     ```bash
     sudo apt-get install libpcap-dev